 Tips to help Cougars with Intellectual Wellness

 Read, Learn and Engage in lifelong learning for fun

-Read new books and articles, take more classes that are not required for you degree, or take training for fun.
-If you want learn about a new subject go ahead and do it.
-Always be willing to engage in new opportunities and experiences to learn.
+Read new books and articles, take more classes that are not required for your degree, or take training for fun.
+If you want to learn about a new subject, go for it.
+Always be willing to engage in new opportunities and experiences.
 It is important to stay abreast with what is going on in the world around you.
-Visit the campus library to see what books, article, and academic journals they have available.
+Visit the campus library to see what books, articles, and academic journals they have available.

 Participate in class and organizations